insight-platform/Similari/README.md

 | 1000    | 131,859,818    | 7    |

 **Feature (256 @ f32) tracking**.
-Benchmark for N simultaneously observed objects run on 4 cores of Intel(R) Core(TM) i5-7440HQ CPU @ 2.80GHz.
+Benchmark for N simultaneously observed objects.
 The benchmark doesn't use heuristics that separate the observed objects based on object distances.

 The benchmark located at [benches/feature_tracker.rs](benches/feature_tracker.rs).